Vrajs16/TaskAi/documents/willis.md

         )

 My TWO MAIN PARTS OF THE PROJECT:
--Authentication is done, with email -redirecting/wrapping all pages is done
+-Authentication is done, with email verification -redirecting/wrapping all pages